ethereumdegen/vibegraph/README.md

  Once vibegraph synchronizes to the front of the blockchain data (current state) then it will use the 'fineBlockGap' to remain synchronized.

- As vibegraph is scraping chaindata for each contract, it triggers onEventEmitted(evt) in the corresponding Indexer for each event.
+ As vibegraph is scraping chaindata for each contract, it triggers onEventEmitted(evt) in the corresponding Indexer for each event emitted by that contract.
+That way, your custom code in the indexer can cache that event data in your local database ( for example ).

  ### Examples